Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Introduction

-Our model builds on the literature that followed the interbank lending network model of Eisenberg and Noe \citeyearpar{eisenbergn2001}.
-They introduce the notion of a clearing vector, which specifies mutually consistent repayments on interbank loans for all banks in the network, and show that it is generically unique.\footnote{There can still exist multiple clearing vectors when banks have no capital buffer and form closed loops.}\textsuperscript{,}\footnote{ Acemoglu, Ozdaglar and Tahbaz-Salehi \citeyearpar{acemogluot2015} extend that model by allowing for debts of different seniority, and for banks to liquidate part of their assets in order to meet their obligations.
-Their payment equilibrium, which is a generalization of Eisenberg and Noe's clearing vector, is also generically unique.} More recent papers have pointed out that the non-negligible bankruptcy costs that banks incur whenever they are insolvent facilitate the existence of multiple clearing vectors, and hence of multiple equilibrium for banks' values (Rogers and Veraart \citeyearpar{rogers2013failure}; Elliott, Golub, and Jackson \citeyearpar{elliottgj2014})).
+Others have pointed out that the non-negligible failure costs that banks incur whenever they are insolvent facilitate the existence of multiple clearing vectors, and hence of multiple equilibrium for banks' values (Rogers and Veraart \citeyearpar{rogers2013failure}; Elliott, Golub, and Jackson \citeyearpar{elliottgj2014})).
 This multiplicity comes from the discontinuous drop in a bank's value at default, which can create self-fulfilling combinations of defaults.\footnote{This source of equilibrium multiplicity differs from bank runs \`a la Diamond and Dybvig \citeyearpar{diamondd1983}.
-Here, it stems from reduced payments due to bankruptcy costs that become self-fulfilling, and not from the optimizing behavior of agents who, anticipating a bank's failure, claim their assets and bring it to insolvency.} This multiplicity has not been examined in any detail, and instead previous studies restrict attention to equilibrium repayments that lead to the least number of defaults in their analysis.
+Here, it stems from reduced payments due to failure costs that become self-fulfilling, and not from the optimizing behavior of agents who, anticipating a bank's failure, claim their assets and bring it to insolvency.} This multiplicity has not been examined in any detail, and instead previous studies restrict attention to equilibrium repayments that lead to the least number of defaults.